oSoc15/leiedal-plong/readme.md

 parameters:

-- city
+- city : string
-- postalCode
+- postalCode : integer
-- street
+- street : string
-- number
+- number : integer
-- lat
+- lat : float
-- long
+- long : float

+This returns the instance of residence with all attributes with the provided hashids for identification.

+#### POST/api/residence/reply

+Post the choosen answer to the question.

+parameters:

+- residence (the returned hashids when you created the residence) : string
+- question (the id of the current question) : integer
+- answer (the id of the choosen answer) : integer
+- unknown (has the user choosen the 'Weet ik niet' reply) : boolean
+- input (the input from the user, set answer and unknown to null)

+Returns the updated residence, the current question and the possible answers.

 This project uses the [laravel framework](https://github.com/laravel/framework).